III A Man

 Man has allowed himself to be prostituted by his lower instincts of prestige, power, possessions and

-pleasure to fall in his freedoms indefinitely low, if not arrested.
+pleasure to fall in freedom of action indefinitely low, if not arrested.
 After colonialism, two world wars and

 genocide, today, the sum of multiple, escalating gross corruptions in excess of boundaries will lead with